Periyar and women's rights: Widow-remarriage

 On the remarriage of widows, Periyar states that among the atrocities perpetrated by the Hindu male population against women, here we have to consider the treatment meted out to widows alone.
 If a girl loses her husband, even before knowing anything of worldly pleasures, she is compelled to close her eyes to everything in the world and die broken-hearted.
 Even in Periyar's community at the time, there were widowed girls below the age of 13 years.
 Periyar stated how it is a touching sight to see the parents of those widowed children treating them like untouchables.

 He goes on to say that whatever may be the reason for the present state of the Hindu society, my firm belief that the low position given permanently to widows may prove to be the reason for the utter ruin of the Hindu religion and the Hindu society.

 If we try to find the reason for such conduct, we will have to conclude that they instinctively feel that women are slaves, subservient to men and that they must be kept under control.
 That is why these people treat women like animals.
-They seem to feel that giving freedom to women is equivalent to committing a very serious crime.
+They seem to feel that giving freedom to women is equivalent to committing a serious crime.
 The result of this attitude is that there is no independence or freedom to one half of the human race.
 This wicked enslavement of half of the human race is due to the fact that men are physically a little stronger than women.
 This principle applies to all spheres of life and the weaker are enslaved by the stronger.

 If slavery has to be abolished in society, the male arrogance and wickedness which lead to the enslavement of women must be abolished first.
 Only when this is achieved, the tender sprouts of freedom and equality will register growth.

 One of the reasons why Periyar hated Hinduism and the orthodoxy practiced in the name of Hinduism was the practice of child marriage.
-Many of the girl children who were married before they were ten or twelve years old became widows before they knew the meaning of the word.
+A number of the girl children who were married before they were ten or twelve years old became widows before they knew the meaning of the word.
 According to the 1921 All India Census the details of the child widows reported living in the country that time were as follows: